 - Hydrogen peroxide intravenous therapy (this has been thoroughly researched to destroy viruses)

-Treatment for Herpes Zoster
+Management for Herpes Zoster

-Similar to the treatments for other viruses like herpes simplex, the general steps are undertaken to remove stresses and toxins, correct the diet, modulate and strengthen the immune system and apply nutritional support combined with specific anti-viral aids.
+Similar to the managements for other viruses like herpes simplex, the general steps are undertaken to remove stresses and toxins, correct the diet, modulate and strengthen the immune system and apply nutritional support combined with specific anti-viral aids.
 For the local painful eruptions, capsaicin cream may be of benefit.
 Occasionally acupuncture, especially electro-acupuncture, may also help.
 Tea tree oil, which can be combined with bergamot or lavender, can be used to dry up the blisters.